 In the email out to everyone copy the nominees into the body of the message.
 (I found the list seen in the images below here, just copied and pasted into a Word doc.)
 Ideally, it'll look like this.

 When people return their picks to you, they need only delete the nominees they don't believe will win.
-Their list, in an ideal world, will look like this:
+Their list, in an ideal world, will look like this (or at the very least follow this format):

 And if a list is in the body of an email back to you you can just print it out, on a single page even.